aws/aws-sam-cli/designs/golden_templates_and_semver_check.md

     ├── language_extensions/<case>/...          # LE axis
     └── cross_cutting/<case>/...                # nested stacks, AWS::Include, etc.

-tests/regression/golden_templates/              # NEW
+tests/integration/golden_templates/              # NEW
 ├── test_golden_subprocess.py                   # imports tests/golden/templates as data
 └── structural_compare.py                       # looser comparator for real-CLI output
 ```

 The `tests/golden/templates/` directory is the single source of truth for
 the corpus.
-Both the unit tier (`tests/golden/`) and the regression tier
+Both the unit tier (`tests/golden/`) and the integration tier
-(`tests/regression/golden_templates/`) read from it; nothing is duplicated.
+(`tests/integration/golden_templates/`) read from it; nothing is duplicated.

-The regression tier sits alongside the existing `tests/regression/deploy/`
+The integration tier sits alongside the existing
-and `tests/regression/package/` suites — they're structurally similar:
-real `sam` subprocess invocation, real AWS credentials via the
-integration-tests workflow's OIDC role, daily-only execution.
+`tests/integration/buildcmd/`, `tests/integration/package/`, and
+`tests/integration/deploy/` suites. ``tests/regression/`` is reserved for
+``sam`` vs ``aws cloudformation`` parity tests — a different semantic
+that compares SAM CLI output against the AWS CLI's current output —
+which is not what the golden corpus asserts.
+Goldens compare SAM CLI
+against its own pinned past behavior, so they belong under
+``tests/integration/``.

 ### Per-case directory layout